Amandaily-xx/AirAid-Drone-Platform/README.md

-# AeroGuide: AI-Powered Autonomous Drone Navigation for the Visually Impaired
+# AirAid: AI-Powered Autonomous Drone Navigation for the Visually Impaired

-**AeroGuide** is a drone-powered service platform designed to provide independence to the 253 million people worldwide living with visual impairments.
+**AirAid** is a drone-powered service platform designed to provide independence to the 253 million people worldwide living with visual impairments.
 While traditional tools like white canes and service dogs detect ground-level obstacles, they fail to identify overhead hazards, fast-moving traffic, or complex environmental changes.

-AeroGuide turns drones into "Flying Service Dogs" that scan the environment and provide real-time, natural language audio guidance to the user.
+AirAid turns drones into "Flying Service Dogs" that scan the environment and provide real-time, natural language audio guidance to the user.

 ---